 Our goal is simple – help patients experience the relief they need without the risk of becoming addicted to a drug that shares many characteristics with heroin.

 Through use of our best practices, we seek to dramatically reduce the use of opioids as a first-line therapy in pain treatment.
 This means we must significantly increase use of non-opioid alternatives and empower patients to question the necessity of any opioid prescription they receive.

-The draft initiative offers recommendations for prescribers and pharmacists so as to reduce misuse, while preserving legitimate patient access to necessary treatment.
+The initiative offers recommendations for prescribers and pharmacists so as to reduce misuse, while preserving legitimate patient access to necessary treatment.